Screening & StarPoint’s Methods

 3. Job growth

-Another vital signal of the health any particular urban economy is seen in job and wage growth, as shown in figures released by the Bureau of Labor Statistics.
+Another vital signal of the health of any particular urban economy is seen in job and wage growth, as shown in figures released by the Bureau of Labor Statistics.

 Interestingly, in recent years medium-sized urban areas not on the coasts have been winning by this criteria, including such cities as Salt Lake City, Denver, Austin and Dallas.
 In contrast, America’s two mega-cities, Los Angeles and New York, are struggling to add to their job bases, perhaps a yellow flag for investors.